 Up-to-date tools to support inclusion of aquaculture in MSP are expected from the H2020 on-going AQUASPACE project, which represents the continuation and extension of the SISQUONOR project.
 AQUASPACE aims to provide increased space of high water quality for aquaculture by adopting the Ecosystem Approach to Aquaculture (EAA) using Marine Spatial Planning (MSP) to deliver food security and increased employment opportunities through economic growth.

-FISHERY & AQUACULTURE: Are there examples of how to integrate fishery concerns into MSP?
+FISHERIES & AQUACULTURE: Are there examples of how to integrate fishery concerns into MSP?

 Spatial information on fishing effort has been included in a number of MSP exercises.
 Examples include: